Riding along to the 2000 Tano Festival.

 (Please read this before you copy our photo or text.)

 Korean women take their babies almost everywhere.
-Only in the last decade or so have western-style strollers started to become popular.
-They're still considered a sign of wealth.
-Keeping up with the Joneses knows no boundaries, it seems.
+Only in the last decade or so have western-style strollers started to catch on.
+I suspect that, as with many things Western, there's some status connected with them.

-The more traditional mothers still carry their young ones on their backs.
-These "baby backpacks," called podegi, developed from the shawls that women used to wear during the cold Korean winters.
+But strollers haven't yet fully replaced the old way.
+Traditional Koren moms still carry their young ones on their backs.
+These "baby backpacks" are called podegi.
+They developed from the shawls that women used to wear during the cold Korean winters.

-Podegi and their modern replacements, chunei, strike me as a good bit more suited than strollers to a crowded nation.
-They also don't get stuck in ruts and potholes -- a problem we saw several parents struggling with on the dirt paths the following year at 2001 Kangnung (Gangneung) Tano.
-But I suspect they're not too healthy for mum's back.
+Podegi and their modern replacements, chunei, strike me as way more suited than strollers to a crowded nation.
+They also don't get stuck in ruts and potholes -- a problem we saw several parents struggling with on the dirt paths at Kangnung (Gangneung) Tano.
+Still, I wonder how healthy they are for mum's back.

 Home | Album | Journal | Institute | Teaching | Culture | Links